velakuruday/Event-Driven-Stock-Data-Indexer/README.md

 ### Application

-The dependencies mentioned above can be run in a docker environment by using the command:
+The dependencies mentioned above can be run in a docker environment.
+Firstly, create and image of the application using:

+>`docker build -t eventapi .`

+Next run the application and dependencies using the command:

 >`docker compose up`
 >